 In this section we approach computation of the linearized collision integral operator $\st{\Gamma}$~\eqref{LinearizedFullDef} for the two coupled Lieb--Liniger tubes.
 Our derivation resembles linearization performed in~\cite{navierstokes}, although the context is a little different.
 We assume the inter-tube interaction potential (in the momentum space) to have a form

 Constant $k_r$ is a characteristic momentum exchanged between the tubes, which we assume to be small.
-In the small momentum transfer limit, processes involving 1-particle hole excitation are dominant and higher processes contribute at higher powers of $k_r$~\cite{prethermalization}.
+It can also be regarded as an inverse of characteristic range of the potential.
+In the small momentum transfer limit, processes involving 1 particle-hole excitation are dominant and higher processes contribute at higher powers of $k_r$~\cite{Lebek2024}.
 While it is possible to directly compute $\delta \mathcal{I}[\rhop]/\delta \rhop$, such path is not the easiest way to find the linear contribution to the collision integral.
-The task becomes much easier if instead of describing the perturbation with $\delta \rhop$ we switch the description to pseudo-energy perturbation.
-In the language of pseudo-energy perturbation we define the linearized collision integral as
+The task becomes much easier if instead of describing the perturbation with $\delta \rhop$ we switch the description to pseudoenergy perturbation.
+In the language of pseudoenergy perturbation we define the linearized collision integral as

 Using the identities~\cite{navierstokes}

 and remembering that $\mathcal{I}_0[\st{\rhop}] = 0$, we can relate $\st{\tilde{\Gamma}}$ to $\st{\Gamma}$ (see~\eqref{LinearizedFullDef}).
 The presented equalities follow directly from the definition of the pseudoenergy and the equation~\eqref{eq:gge_condition}.
 For arbitrary functions $f$ and $g$ we have